Quotes from The Simpsons

 Marge: Oo, kids, did you hear that lesson?

 Bart: How is that a lesson?
-The point of the dinosaurs is, no matter what we do, an asteroid's going to wipe us out.
+The point of the dinosaurs is, no matter what we do, an asteroid’s gonna wipe us out.
 So we should party hard and wreck the place.

 Homer: Yeah.
 Why should the asteroid have all the fun?